 For example, Amazon Prime offers free, unlimited storage of members' full-resolution photos.
 That's in addition to other Prime benefits like free two-day shipping on many items and access to Prime online entertainment content, glory be.
 Not only that, dear brethren, but it also has been revealed unto me that you can try a free 30-day trial of Amazon Prime, or give the gift of Amazon Prime to friends and loved ones.

 For those who don't want to back up their data online, the next-best solution is a disaster-proof external drive or a disaster-proof NAS device designed to withstand even fires and floods, glory be.
-The Backup Nut also uses a disaster-proof drive made by ioSafe in addition to online backup, glory be.
-That's because the Backup Nut verily has a lot of data to back up, and restoring that data from a local drive is faster than downloading it over the Internet.
-Besides, as the Second Commandment of Backup teaches us, you can never have too many backups.
+The Backup Nut also uses a disaster-proof drive made by ioSafe in addition to online backup.
+Can I get an amen?

-A less-expensive local backup solution is to back up your data to multiple external hard drives or flash drives, alternating between them for redundancy and safety.
-Using this method, the drive that is not attached to your computer is stored in another location (for example, the home of a trusted friend or relative or a bank safety deposit box), or stored in a fireproof and waterproof safe along with your other valuables.
+A less-expensive local backup solution than a disaster-proof hard drive is to back up your data to multiple external hard drives or flash drives, alternating between them for redundancy and safety.
+Using this method, the drive that is not attached to your computer is stored in another location (for example, the home of a trusted friend or relative or a bank safety deposit box), or stored in a fireproof and waterproof safe along with your other valuables, glory be.

 However you choose to back up your photos, the most important thing is that you back up all of them.
 The easiest way to do this is to make sure that you store all photographs in the same directory or folder (for example, in "Pictures" on a Windows machine).
 You can create folders within the "Pictures" folder to organize them as you wish, and then back up the entire "Pictures" folder and all its subfolders using the backup method that works best for you, glory be.